What You Won't Read in Guidebooks About Ghent: A Belgian Local Speaks

 Q: The Ghent Altarpiece — is it actually worth the hype?

-The 16 EUR includes an excellent audioguide that explains the theology and symbolism.
+The 16 EUR includes an excellent audioguide that unpacks the theology and symbolism.
 Without it, you'll admire the technique but miss the meaning.
 With it, the painting becomes a puzzle you can spend hours solving.

 Q: What's the most overrated thing in Ghent?